dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 to a scrubbing center.
 Packets deemed part of an active attack may be dropped.

-The architecture presented here is assumed to be applicable across network administrative domains--as, for example, between an enterprise domain and the domain of a third-party attack scrubbing service--as well as to a single administrative domain.
-DOTS is generally assumed to be most effective when aiding coordination of attack response between two or more participating network domains, but single domain scenarios are worth investigating elsewhere.
+The architecture presented here is assumed to be applicable across network administrative domains -- for example, between an enterprise domain and the domain of a third-party attack scrubbing service -- as well as to a single administrative domain.
+DOTS is generally assumed to be most effective when aiding coordination of attack response between two or more participating network domains, but single domain scenarios are worth investigating elsewhere. [**FSA**: What do we mean by "elsewhere" ?}

 Assumptions     {#assumptions}